joeledwardson/business-activity-visualiser/README.md

 The Jupyter notebooks do the following:

 - `data/datageography.ipynb` retrieves and processes ONS geographical data for each region
--  `data/datasheets.ipynb` retrives and processes data from each sheet in the excel workbook identified above.
+-  `data/datasheets.ipynb` retrieves and processes data from each sheet in the excel workbook identified above.

 The result of both notebooks is producing `data/businessdatabase2.db`, an SQLite database holding the parsed data from the workbook, and geoJSON data for each geographical entity.